Routes

 0

-St Fagans is a museum situated to the west of the city of Cardiff in South Wales that beautifully showcases the history of Welsh life.
-The museum is Wales' most popular heritage attraction, bringing many visitors each year.
+St Fagans is an affluent village situated to the west of Cardiff in South Wales.
+The village is home to St Fagans National Museum of History, Wales' most popular heritage attraction that beautifully showcases the history of Welsh life.
+Whilst in St Fagans, a visit to the museum is a must.
 There are endless fascinating places to discover inside the grounds, including an old sweet shop, a chapel, a Workmen's Institute, a set of traditional cottages laid out in their original style, and a late 16th-century manor house and gardens.
-It is free to enter the grounds and opening times are 10am-5pm every day.
+It is free to enter the grounds, and you can check out the opening times here https://museum.wales/stfagans/visit/

 0